manni8436/Legend-of-the-Greek-Gods/assets/css/README.md

     I couldnt change the colour of my navbar due to not being able to isolate the correct class selector but I have managed to find what class tag and mananged to change the colour to the one I wanted

-    * while I was making a box to go over my nav menu the text colour of all the text except home dont change to my colour of choice at the moment

-    * I cant change the background colour of my seach input box at the moment
+    while I was making a box to go over my nav menu the text colour of all the text except home dont change to my colour of choice at the moment but since I removed the search box component from my navbar the box around the menu works now

-    * my index.html (home page), the big three, lesser known gods, history and contact us pages have the text and image getting cut off at the bottom and doesnt change even if I change the position
+    my index.html (home page), the big three, lesser known gods, history and contact us pages have the text and image getting cut off at the bottom and doesnt change even if I change the position and this was because I didnt have a footer tags and once I changed it and then the content was no longer covered

-    * the social media bottom bar in the page of the big three are far to big to the screen when I put into the page content
+    * the background image are responsive apart from when you get to the lower breakpoint 576 pixels because the part of where zeus is in the image gets cut off

 (testing)